Loading...

 What maintenance is included in the Management service?

-We will handle the maintenance of the property as part of our Management Service insofar as it relates to the tenancy and its impact on the property.
-This includes, but is not limited to Repair & Maintenance of appliances; Partial redecoration e.g. a room or hallway; Safety certificate renewal during the tenancy; Any job relating to the tenancy and its normal use e.g. minor carpet repairs, small electrical jobs, changing fixtures and fittings due to wear and tear, all will be dealt with as part of our managed service.
+We handle the property's maintenance as part of our Management Service insofar as it relates to the tenancy and its impact on the property.
+This includes, but is not limited to, partial redecoration, e.g. a room or hallway; Safety certificate renewal during the tenancy; Any job relating to the tenancy and its normal use, e.g. minor carpet repairs, small electrical jobs, changing fixtures and fittings due to wear and tear; Appliances' maintenance.

-When the works required are not directly related to the tenancy, we will charge our standard 15% fee (min. £30) on top of the net amount charged by the contractor.
-This applies for instance to improvements, additions or renovation projects, upgrades, alterations or structural repairs; Redecoration after more than 5 years as a tenanted property.
-For more information please refer to clause 5.11) of our T&C.
+When the works required are not directly related to the tenancy, we will charge our standard 15% fee (min. £30) in addition to the net amount charged by the contractor.
+This applies, for instance, to improvements, additions, or renovation projects; upgrades, alterations, or structural repairs; and redecoration after more than 5 years as a tenanted property.

 Health & Safety